DOI-USGS/ale/docs/source/tutorials/quick_start.rst

   * dawn-m_a-spice-6-v1.0
   * mess-e_v_h-spice-6-v1.0

-See :py:meth:`ale.base.NaifSpice.kernels` for more information about how to specify NAIF SPICE kernels.
+See :py:attr:`ale.base.data_naif.NaifSpice.kernels` for more information about how to specify NAIF SPICE kernels.

 Load/Loads